axiomzen/Look-Alike/coffee/kdtree.coffee.md

 The constructor of the KD-tree expects an array of objects which have the same attributes.
 Optionally as a second argument, you may provide an array of attribute keys you would like to index.

+    util = require './util'

     class KDtree
       getRoot: () ->
         @_tree

       constructor: (@objects, @keys) ->
         @keys ?= (k for k,v of @objects[0])

+We precalculate the Standard Deviations for each attribute, so we can perform standardized queries.

+        @stdv = util.allStdvs @keys, @objects

 Looping over each attribute in a round-robin fashion, do the following: